 35. THESE NEW PURITANS ‘We Want War’ (2010)

 I remember listening to this with my soldier son two weeks before he was killed on his third combat tour of Afghanistan.
-He thought it unfathomable rubbish but I kind of liked the pretentious enigmas, musical and otherwise, hidden within its seven minutes plus.
+He thought it unfathomable rubbish, but I kind of liked the pretentious enigmas hidden within its seven plus minutes.

 36. PJ HARVEY ‘The Words That Maketh Murder’ (2011)

-These New Puritans may or may not have been anti-war but Polly Harvey left us in no doubt of where her thoughts lay, the brilliant Let England Shake referencing the disastrous Gallipoli campaign and carnage of the First World War in scenarios my son would have recognised.
+These New Puritans may or may not have been anti-war but Polly Harvey left us in no doubt as to where her ideals lay, the brilliant Let England Shake referencing the disastrous Gallipoli campaign and carnage of the First World War in scenarios my son would undoubtedly have recognised.